zanatooo/zanaty-Tech-Blog/README.md

 THEN I am signed out of the site
-WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments Mock-Up
+WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

+Mock-Up

 The following animation demonstrates the application functionality:

 Animation cycles through signing into the app, clicking on buttons, and updating blog posts.

 Getting Started

-Your application’s folder structure must follow the Model-View-Controller paradigm.
-You’ll need to use the express-handlebars (Links to an external site.) package to use Handlebars.js for your Views, use the MySQL2 (Links to an external site.) and Sequelize (Links to an external site.) packages to connect to a MySQL database for your Models, and create an Express.js API for your Controllers.
+My application’s folder structure follows the Model-View-Controller paradigm.
+I used the express-handlebars (Links to an external site.) package to use Handlebars.js for my Views, used the MySQL2 (Links to an external site.) and Sequelize (Links to an external site.) packages to connect to a MySQL database for my Models, and create an Express.js API for my Controllers.

-You’ll also need the dotenv package (Links to an external site.) to use environment variables, the bcrypt package (Links to an external site.) to hash passwords, and the express-session (Links to an external site.) and connect-session-sequelize (Links to an external site.) packages to add authentication.
+I also added the dotenv package (Links to an external site.) to use environment variables, the bcrypt package (Links to an external site.) to hash passwords, and the express-session (Links to an external site.) and connect-session-sequelize (Links to an external site.) packages to add authentication.

 NOTE
 The express-session (Links to an external site.) package stores the session data on the client in a cookie.
-When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
-This is the default behavior and you do not have to do anything to your application other than implement the npm package.
+When I'm idle on the site for more than a set time, the cookie will expire and I'll be required to log in again to start a new session.
+This is the default behavior and I do not have to do anything to my application other than implement the npm package.

+Developer:
+Mohammed Elzanaty